 What options haven’t I considered?

-The more options you have, the more opportunity you have to find a suitable answer to the problem you are facing.
+The more options you have, the more opportunity you have for finding a suitable answer to the problem at hand.

 Ask Effective Questions

 The above two examples hopefully help highlight the power of questions and how asking effective questions will allow you gather new insights and perspectives.